Church of St. Anne in Vilnius

 This is not the first church of St. Anne in Vilnius.
 First St. Anne church was a wooden building, located elsewhere.
 It was constructed in the times of Grand Duchess Anna in the late 13th or early 14th century and named after the Duchess.
-In these times Lithuania was not Chritianised and the church was built for visiting Germans and other Christians.
+In these times Lithuania was not Christianised and the church was built for visiting Germans and other Christians.
 It burned down in 1419.

 Present church was built in the times of Alexander I Jagiellon, in the late 15th century.
-Since then it has remained largely unchanged although there have been several repairs, especially after the fires in 1560, 1564 and 1794.
+Since then it has remained largely unchanged although there have been several repairs, especially after the fires in 1560, 1564, and 1794.

 It is not known who designed the church but two possible candidates are Michael Enkinger or Benedikt Rejt.

-St. Anne church is small structure, it is a part of larger ensemble of buildings which includes also another Gothic church – Church of St. Francis and St. Bernard and monastery.
+Church of St. Anne is a small structure, it is a part of a larger ensemble of buildings which includes also another Gothic church – Church of St. Francis and St. Bernard and monastery.

 Most impressive part of the church is its facade.
 Brick here is used in a novel way for its time, adapting to the trendy Flamboyant Gothic style with ogee arks.
 Here have been used 33 diverse kinds of brick.